-Term / Abbreviation Description Safety function response time (SFRT) Worst-case elapsed time following an actuation of a safety sensor connected to a fieldbus before the corresponding safe state of its safety actuator(s) is achieved in the presence of errors or failures in the safety function channel.
+Term / Abbreviation Description

+Safety function response time (SFRT) Worst-case elapsed time following an actuation of a safety sensor connected to a fieldbus before the corresponding safe state of its safety actuator(s) is achieved in the presence of errors or failures in the safety function channel.

 Response time of the combination of the drive and the FSO.
-See also term Response time of FSO on page 27.
+See also term Response time of FSO on page 28.

 Safety module Part of a safety system, physical entity.
 Example: FSO safety functions module.

 Safety system Whole safety system including for example human interface, FSO safety functions module, drive, sensors and machine.

 SAR Safe acceleration range.
-In the FSO module, there are two sets of SAR parameters (SAR0 and SAR1) that are used to define and/or monitor the deceleration ramp in safety functions.
-SAR0 parameters are used in the SSE function.
+In the FSO module, there are two sets of SAR parameters (SARO and SAR1) that are used to define and/or monitor the deceleration ramp in safety functions.
+SARO parameters are used in the SSE function.
 SAR1 parameters are used in SS1, SLS, varSLS and SDI functions.

-SBC Safe brake control SC Systematic capability (IEC 61508) SCS Safety-related control system.
+SBC Safe brake control

+SC Systematic capability (IEC 61508)

+SCS Safety-related control system.
 Part of the control system of a machine which implements a safety function by one or more subsystems.

 Scaling speed A user-defined value that the FSO module uses as a speed reference point in ramp time calculations.
+See parameter 200.202 SAR speed scaling on page 393.

+SDI Safe direction

-See parameter 200.202 SAR speed scaling on page 312.
-SELV Safety extra-low voltage SFF Safe failure fraction (%) (IEC 61508) SFRT Safety function response time (see page 28) SIL Safety integrity level (13) (IEC 61508, IEC 62061, IEC 61800-5-2) SLS Safely-limited speed SMS Safe maximum speed SS1 Safe stop 1 SS1-r Safe stop 1 ramp monitored SS1-t Safe stop 1 time controlled SSE Safe stop emergency For example, safety fieldbus failure, speed monitoring trip limit hit (SLS and SMS) will activate the SSE safety function.
+SELV Safety extra-low voltage

+SFF Safe failure fraction (%) (IEC 61508)

+SFRT Safety function response time (see page 29)

+SIL Safety integrity level (13) (IEC 61508, IEC 62061, IEC 61800-5-2)

+SLS Safely-limited speed

+SMS Safe maximum speed

+SS1 Safe stop 1

+SS1-r Safe stop 1 ramp monitored

+SS1-t Safe stop 1 time controlled

+SSE Safe stop emergency

+For example, safety fieldbus failure, speed monitoring trip limit hit (SLS and SMS), and direction monitoring limit hit (SDI) will activate the SSE safety function.

+SSM Safe speed monitor

 Status word 16-bit word from device to controller with bit-coded status messages.